 Local Biodiversity and Invasive Species

 The Stanford Conservation program is committed to the protection of species of conservation concern, especially federally and state listed species and to the broader maintenance of native ecosystems.
 Our community-level approach to environmental stewardship acknowledges the value of species interactions for the conservation of single species and for the maintenance of ecosystems services such as clean water and carbon storage.
-Species diversity on Stanford lands is relatively high and includes 150 species of birds, over 45 species of mammals, 19 species of reptiles, 11 species of amphibians, 8 species of fish, and 85 different species of invertebrates (a full list of animal species found on Stanford lands can be found here).
+Species diversity on Stanford lands is relatively high and includes 150 species of birds, over 45 species of mammals, 19 species of reptiles, 11 species of amphibians, 8 species of fish, and countless species of invertebrates (a full list of animal species found on Stanford lands can be found here).

 The grasslands, woodlands, wetlands, and suburban areas of Stanford are home to more than 670 species of native plants and over 325 species of non-native plants (a full list of plant species can be found here).
 Native plants provide a number of benefits to people and ecosystems.

 - Native seeds sourced from local counties are well adapted to local soils and historic climate and therefore tend to have higher establishment success.

 - Native perennial grasses, in contrast to the annual Eurasian grasses that dominate a large proportion of California grasslands, store many times more carbon in their root biomass than annual grassland plant species.

 - Native plants are used by indigenous people and define some of California’s most iconic landscapes.

 - Native plants often provide the physical structures and food resources that other native species require for survival.
 California tiger salamanders and California red-legged frogs, two species of conservation concern on Stanford lands, are adapted to native grasslands and the ecosystem functions they provide.